dgraph-io/dgraph-docs/content/tutorial-1/index.md

 You can see in the response that two UIDs (Universal IDentifiers) have been created.
-The two values in the `"uids"` field of the response correspond to the two entities created for "Karthic" and "Jessica".
+The two values in the `"uids"` field of the response correspond to the two entities created for "Ann" and "Ben".

 ### Querying using the has function